saaspegasus/pegasus-docs/css/tailwind.md

 ### Restoring custom themes

-To restore custom themes, follow the [instructions above](#changing-your-themes) to re-apply your theme configuration.
+To restore custom themes, follow the [instructions above](#changing-your-themes) to re-apply your theme configuration (and if necessary, be sure to also remove it from `tailwind.config.js`).

-Note that DaisyUI themes look slightly different in version 5.
+Note that some DaisyUI themes look slightly different in version 5 and may require further customization for the same look-and-feel.

 ### Migrating non-Pegasus files

-You will likely want to run the tailwind upgrade tool on your project to apply any automatic upgrades to files that aren't managed by Pegasus.
+You will likely want to run the [Tailwind upgrade tool](https://tailwindcss.com/docs/upgrade-guide#using-the-upgrade-tool) on your project to apply any automatic upgrades to files that aren't managed by Pegasus.

 After going through the steps above, you can re-run Tailwind's migration tool by following these steps.